matomo-org/plugin-VisitorGenerator/README.md

 You can overwrite the log files that are used to generate fake visits in [plugins/VisitorGenerator/data](https://github.com/piwik/plugin-VisitorGenerator/blob/master/data) or add new logs to the `data` directory.
 All files ending with `*.log` will be replayed.

+### Usage

+#### UI
-The plugin adds a new item to the Piwik admin UI visible only for users having Super User access.
+The plugin adds a new item to the Piwik admin UI visible only for users having Super User access under the section "Diagnostic".
+There you can select a site and for how many days in the past you want to generate new visits.

+#### CLI
 It also adds the following commands to the [Piwik CLI tool](http://developer.piwik.org/guides/piwik-on-the-command-line):

-* `visitorgenerator:generate-goals`
+* Generate visits
-* `visitorgenerator:generate-users`
+* Generate goals
-* `visitorgenerator:generate-visits`
+* Generate users
-* `visitorgenerator:generate-websites`
+* Generate websites

-### Example Usage
+##### Examples
-* `./console visitorgenerator:generate-goals --idsite 5`   // generates some predefined goals for site with id 5
+* `./console visitorgenerator:generate-goals --idsite 5` generates some predefined goals for site with id 5
-* `./console visitorgenerator:generate-users --limit 100`  // generates 100 users
+* `./console visitorgenerator:generate-users --limit 100`  generates 100 users
-* `./console visitorgenerator:generate-websites --limit 100`  // generates 100 websites
+* `./console visitorgenerator:generate-websites --limit 100` generates 100 websites
-* `./console visitorgenerator:generate-visits --idsite 5`  // generates many visits for site with id 5 for today
+* `./console visitorgenerator:generate-visits --idsite 5`  generates many visits for site with id 5 for today
-* `./console visitorgenerator:generate-visits --idsite 5 --days 2`  // generates many visits for site with id 5 for today and yesterday
+* `./console visitorgenerator:generate-visits --idsite 5 --days 2` generates many visits for site with id 5 for today and yesterday

 ## Changelog